stevegt/grid-cli/v2/doc/190-side-effects.md

 ### Promise and Side Effect Guarantees

 When a module makes a promise, it implicitly guarantees that a particular side effect will occur upon fulfillment.
 This guarantee forms the basis for trust within the system.
-Users and other modules rely on these promises to function correctly, knowing that the promised side effects will be realized.
+Users and other modules rely on these promises to function correctly, knowing that the promised side effects should be realized.
+XXX

 ### Reputation as a Measure of Reliability